Benevolence Committee Members:

 At least two of the three committee members must agree on any action taken.
 The Faculty Association Chair may substitute and vote in place of a committee member if two of the three committee members are unavailable when a request must be considered.

-Direct financial assistance from the Benevolence Committee is initially limited to a maximum of $300 per emergency.
-An initial limit is set to preserve fairness to faculty and provide a mechanism to ensure funds will exist for future emergencies.
-Additional financial assistance is at the discretion of the benevolence committee.
+The amount of initial financial assistance provided shall be at the discretion of the Benevolence Committee members, with the intent to preserve fairness to faculty and provide a mechanism to ensure funds will exist for future emergencies.
+Additional financial assistance is at the discretion of the Benevolence Committee.
 The Faculty Association can change the initial aid amount by vote in an Association meeting.
-The benevolence committee is free to facilitate non-cash aid for individuals.
+The Benevolence Committee is free to facilitate non-cash aid for individuals.

 In cases where financial need is greater than the contribution made by the Benevolence Committee a direct fund raising campaign may be undertaken by the campus community.
 To facilitate direct fund raising on behalf of the recipient, an account may be set up in the name of the person (with the financial need) at the college or at a local bank or credit union.
 It may include the initial financial contribution by the Committee and any additional funds raised or donated by the campus community.